Ronmi/mailserver-in-container/README.md

 1. Lookup the ip address of nginx container `docker-compose exec nginx ip addr`
 2. Find your way to reach that ip, ssh port-forwarding for example
 3. Open `setup.php` in browser, say, `http://127.0.0.1:8000/setup.php` if forwarded to localhost:8000 via ssh
+4. Follow the instruction to
+   a.
+Setup a **setup password**
+   b.
+Modify `data/config.inc.php` for your setup password
+   c.
+Create an administrator account
-4. Open `index.php` and configure your mailboxes
+5. Open `index.php` and configure your mailboxes

 ### Ready to use